-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Research reveals that self-efficacy refers to an individual's belief in his or her capacity to execute behaviors necessary to produce specific performance attainments (Bandura).
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness reflection and self-awareness specific to these student populations.
+To maintain effectiveness, we will boost communication with staff via our CSI Teacher on Special Assignment (TOSA), who will give presentations at sites to educate staff on the needs of EL, FY, and LI students.
+The TOSA will also share participation data and survey results for these groups.
+Furthermore, we'll enhance outreach to inform all educational partners about CSI, ensuring student access and facilitating referrals.
+Research reveals that self-efficacy refers to an individual's belief in his or her capacity to execute behaviors necessary to produce specific performance attainments (Bandura).
 We expect that the suspension rate, chronic absenteeism rate, local CSI survey, and educational partner input for EL, FY, and LI students will benefit; however, because we expect that all students struggling with school attendance and making positive choices will benefit, this action is provided on an LEA-wide basis.
 1.22 Action: Additional Nursing Services Need: A review of chronic absenteeism rates indicates that the rates of EL, FY, and LI students compared to the all-student group must be decreased at the LEA level.
-Based on a local needs assessment, EL, FY, and LI student groups would benefit significantly from personnel who work directly with students and parents at the elementary school sites to reduce health concerns by increasing staff availability and eliminating health barriers that prevent regular attendance.
-Additionally, we looked at subgroup data at the slite levels to better understand the unique needs at specific schools with high chronic Clovis Unified will provide additional nursing services at elementary schools.
+Clovis Unified will provide additional nursing services at elementary schools.
 The extra nursing services enable school nurses to actively engage with FY and LI families and students actively, offering proactive support and necessary resources to maintain healthy habits.
 This involves linking with health centers and external agencies, providing nutrition and grooming resources, and offering direct, evidence-based support.
-At Cedarwood (EL and LI), Fancher Creek (EL), Freedom (EL), Liberty (EL), Weldon (EL and LI), and Enterprise (LI) nursing staff will: Collaborate with teachers, registrars, and transition counselors to provide additional health support for chronically absent students.
-Utilize the Fresno County Mobile Health Unit to provide immunizations to families that do not have a medical provider.
-Chronic absenteeism rates for EL, FY, LI, all students, Cedarwood (EL and LI), Fancher Creek (EL), Freedom (EL), Liberty (EL), Weldon (EL and LI) and Enterprise (LI) Educational Partner Input for EL, FY, LI, all students, Cedarwood (EL and LI), Fancher Creek (EL), Freedom (EL), Liberty (EL), Weldon (EL and LI), and Enterprise (LI).
+Chronic absenteeism rates for EL, FY, LI, all students, Cedarwood (EL and LI), Fancher Creek (EL), Freedom (EL), Liberty (EL), Weldon (EL and LI) and Enterprise (LI) Educational Partner Input for EL, FY, LI, all students,